tahajadid/Quick-Start-Android/README.md

 So it based on backend project and to execute the Android App you should setup the Spring App firs.

-Get you [Spring Application](https://github.com/tahajadid/Quick-Start-Spring) then enjoy the discovery :)
+Get your [Spring Application](https://github.com/tahajadid/Quick-Start-Spring) then enjoy the discovery :)

 # Demo